Anivone/alarm-prediction/README.md

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/43621483/235786875-8f93c21c-6290-46a0-9738-6d2de0114079.png">

 * Prediction service has the main and the only open to the world server which sends responses to clients' requests.
-In addition, it is responsible for fethcing, processing and sending necessary data to ML service through message queue (RabbitMQ).
+In addition, it is responsible for fetching, processing and sending necessary data to ML service through message queue (RabbitMQ).

 * ML service is responsible for training models, making predictions, and sending them as responses to Prediction service's requests.
 It also has an HTTP server to establish communication with Prediction service.

-Predictions get updated every hour: Prediction service fetches and processes new data, makes a new merged dataset and sends it by chunks to ML service, which in turn receives the file, initiates a process of updating predictions for all of the regions for the next 12 hours and saves the results in a file.
+Predictions get updated every hour: Prediction service fetches and processes new data, makes a new merged dataset and sends it by chunks through message queue to ML service, which in turn receives the file, initiates a process of updating predictions for all of the regions for the next 12 hours and saves the results in a file.

 Application also serves UI which looks like this: